stride3d/stride-docs/en/manual/platforms/linux/setup-and-requirements.md

 ## FreeType

 To render fonts, we use the [FreeType](https://www.freetype.org/) library.
-The minimum required version is 2.6 and can be installed with your distribution's package manager.
+The minimum required version is 2.6 and can be installed with your distribution's package manager:

 ### [Debian / Ubuntu](#tab/ubuntu)